hstsethi/no-frills-dotfiles/readme.md

 ## No Frills Dotfiles Manifesto

 - Efficiency, time savings over aesthetic.
 - Don't fix it until it's broken.
 Don't customize unless required.
 - Document everything.
 Explain what did you do and why.
 - Keyboard over mouse.
+- Machine Readability

+ Configuration files must be machine readable.
+However this rule can be extended to various other scenarios including function documentation, personal notes in markdown.

+For an example of such, see my  [Structured List Md](https://github.com/hstsethi/structured-list-md) project.
+Which is a  specification, scripts for authoring structured, machine readable lists in plain Markdown by leveraging HTML.
+The readme of this project, what you are reading right now, also implements this.